 - Pension payments are only paid to or on behalf of veterans (living or deceased) with eligible wartime service.
 Refer to policy for "VA Pension Payments" below.
-Do not refer veterans or surviving spouses or children of veterans to apply for pension benefits as a condition of eligibility if the veteran served outside of an eligible wartime period.
-Accept the veteran or surviving spouse's statement regarding dates of service.
-If declared to be outside of an eligible wartime period, accept the declaration.
-If services dates are unknown, require a certificate of service or other documentation so that the worker can determine if an application is required.
-Advise the veteran or spouse that an application will be required absent information on dates of service. - For at-home COE's, if a veteran or surviving spouse of a veteran who served during a wartime period has never applied for a pension, refer the individual to apply through the VA or the County Veterans Service Officer.
-The VA uses various income limits to determine pension benefits, based on family size and income.
-Accept a letter from the VA or County Veterans Service Officer as proof of a pending application or accept a statement from either source that no pension benefits are payable.
+Do not refer veterans or surviving spouses or children of veterans to apply for pension benefits if the veteran served outside of an eligible wartime period.
+Accept the veteran or surviving spouse's statement regarding dates of service. - For at-home COE's, if a veteran or surviving spouse of a veteran who served during a wartime period has never applied for a pension, refer the individual to apply through the VA or the County Veterans Service Officer.
+The VA uses various income limits to determine pension benefits, based on family size and income. - If an application for pension or compensation benefits has previously been filed and denied, accept a verbal attestation by applicant that such benefits are not payable. - If a veteran or surviving spouse of a veteran is in a nursing facility and is subject to the reduced pension, as described in policy below, refer the individual to apply for the reduced pension as a courtesy only.
+Application is not required as a condition of eligibility.